georgewatson/deoxyribose/README.md

 things.

-The name of the language was selected due to being the "most-DNA-y" word that doesn't contain an A, C, G, or T, meaning it can be included in a comment.
+The name of the language was selected due to being the "most-DNA-y" word that doesn't contain an A, C, G, or T, meaning it can be included in a comment or shebang (`#! /usr/bin/env deoxyribose` is a valid comment).

 ## Amino acids (operators)